wiicode/cybersecurity-framework/silver-training/cloudsecurity-3-separation.md

 ## Factors affecting user separation include:

--   where the separation controls are implemented – this is heavily influenced by the service model (e.g. [IaaS, PaaS, SaaS](https://www.ncsc.gov.uk/guidance/cloud-security-standards-and-definitions))
+-   where the separation controls are implemented – this is heavily influenced by the service model (e.g. IaaS, PaaS, SaaS)
 -   who you are sharing the service with - this is dictated by the deployment model (e.g. public, private or community cloud)
 -   the level of assurance available in the implementation of separation controls

 Note: In an IaaS service you should consider separation provided by compute, storage and networking components.
 Also, SaaS and PaaS services built upon IaaS may inherit some of the separation properties of the underlying IaaS infrastructure.

-For more information on the importance of separation requirements in cloud services, please refer to the [Separation Guide](https://www.ncsc.gov.uk/guidance/separation-and-cloud-security).
+For more information on the importance of separation requirements in cloud services, please refer to the [Separation Guide](/bronze-training/background-topics/cloud-security-3-separation)

 ## Goals